SoheilMohammadpour231754/Stable-Diffusion/README.md

 ### Using Keras-CV

 In this appraoch, the Stable Diffusion model got fine-tuned using TensorFlow's Keras framework.
-A custom class is used for handling the training processes (including loss calculation and gradient updates) which updates some of the weight of the the diffusion model.
+A custom class is used for handling the training processes (including loss calculation and gradient updates) which updates part of the weight of the the diffusion model.